 New Year’s Eve in Bratislava

-If you are spending Christmas in Bratislava, consider staying also for the New Year’s eve.
+If you are spending Christmas in Bratislava, consider staying also for New Year’s eve.
 Every year in fact in the old town of Bratislava the celebrations start in the late afternoon and last until the following day.

 In the main squares there are live music performances, fireworks and lots of fun events.
 The best place to view the city from above is the UFO Bridge Observation deck.